Suguru-Tokuda/SwiftBasics/MyPlayground.playground/TRAININGMEMO.md

 ## Optional

 Optional type is defined by appending `?` after the data type or assining an optional value from the return type in function.
 The default value for optional types are `nil`.
 This is useful when a property does not need to have any value in the application.
+Under the hood, enum is an enum with .Some(Wrapped) and .None cases.

 ```
 // Assign a value after declaration